saranzafar/saranzafar/README.md

 # My name is 萨兰 But You can call me Saran 💤

 # 💫 About Me:
 I am pursuing a degree in Software Engineering with a strong passion for coding.
-With almost 2 years of experience in web development, I can make websites using  HTML, CSS, JavaScript, React-js, WordPress and Shopify, I am now focusing on developing projects using Electron-js and Next-js.
+With almost 2 years of experience in web development, I can make websites using  `HTML, CSS, JavaScript, React-js, Vue.js, PHP, WordPress and Shopify`, for Bakend i often use `Nodejs and mongodb` I am now focusing on developing projects using Electron-js and Next-js.
 Future goal AI 👻.<br>

 ## 🌐 Socials: